-It’s a new year, and that means it might be time for a change.
+We’re on to a new season, and that means it might be time for a change.
 No, not a fitness or lifestyle change, but a change in mobile carrier.
-There are more providers than ever before, which is great news for you as a consumer.
+There are more providers than ever before, which is excellent news for you as a consumer.
 Each one comes with its own list of perks, so it’s worth considering a move.
 Here’s everything you need to know on how to switch phone carriers.

-We have plenty of guides that can help you choose your next carrier, so we won’t get into too many plans or perks here.
+We have plenty of guides to help you choose your next carrier, so we won’t get into too many plans or perks here.
 However, we’ll give you ample access to our research once you reach that step in the process.
 Ready to kick things off?
 Let’s get into it.

 Before you switch carriers

 The very first step to take on the road of switching to a new phone carrier is research — lots and lots of research.
-You’ll want to spend quite a while looking into the best plans from carriers both big and small.
-If you want to escape the high prices of the Big Three carriers, it might be time for an MVNO.
+You’ll want to spend quite a while looking into the best plans from carriers, both big and small.
+If you want to escape the Big Three carriers’ high prices, it might be time for an MVNO.
 However, you’ll have to be ready to surrender a few of the creature comforts that leaders like Verizon can offer.
 Here are a few guides to point you in the right direction:

 No matter what, the most important thing you have to make sure you do — or don’t do — before you switch phone carriers is don’t cancel your current service.
-If you disconnect your line then you’ll lose your current phone number and you won’t be able to port it to a new carrier.
+If you disconnect your line, you’ll lose your current phone number, and you won’t be able to port it to a new carrier.

 See also: How to unlock a Verizon phone

 You’re finally ready to make the switch to a new phone carrier.
 You’ve chosen your carrier, you know what you want to do with your phone, and now it’s time to act.
 Here are the basic steps you’ll need:

 - Confirm your eligibility with the new carrier you’ve chosen.
 You can often do this right on a carrier’s website by entering your 10-digit phone number.
 Here are a few links that might help: